dehpour/NC-NSI-DIS/README.md

-# The neutrino-Nucleus NC DIS in the presence of axial NC NSI in the DUNE-like
+# NC axial NSI in DIS of neutrino-nucleon at the DUNE-like
-Our codebase computing the Neutral Current Deep Inelastic Scattering of neutrino from nucleon number of events in the presence of axial NC Non-Standard Interaction at near and far detectors of a DUNE-like setup is here.
+Here is our codebase for computing the Neutral Current (NC) Deep Inelastic Scattering (DIS) of neutrino from nucleon number of events in the presence of axial NC Non-Standard Interaction (NSI) at Near Detector (ND) and Far Detectors (FD) of a Deep Underground Neutrino Experiment (DUNE) setup.

 ## Prerequisite
 We just used `python3` with `numpy` and `pandas` libs.